 Nearly 170 million poor people in Africa need humanitarian assistance because of malnutrition, health inequality, and the well-being of children and families.

-Hundreds of thousands of infants, children, women, and families remain locked in a vicious cycle of poverty conditions, and large numbers of children continue to be infected with HIV.
+Hundreds of thousands of infants, children, women, and families remain locked in a vicious cycle of poverty, and many children continue to be infected with HIV.